 In accordance with Tennessee Code Annotated, Section §49-7-113, Tennessee residents who have a permanent total disability may qualify for reduced tuition at the University of Tennessee, Knoxville.
 Student Disability Services (SDS) reviews all disability-related tuition reduction applications and coordinates with the Bursar’s Office to apply the tuition adjustment once all appropriate paperwork has been submitted and approved.
-The Bursar’s Office reviews applications for age-related tuition reduction application.
+The Registrar’s Office reviews applications for age-related tuition reduction.

 (a) (1) Disabled persons with a permanent total disability that totally incapacitates the person from working at an occupation that brings the person an income, and persons who have retired from state service with thirty (30) or more years of service, regardless of age, or persons who will become sixty (60) years of age or older during the academic quarter or semester, whichever is applicable, in which such persons begin classes and, who are domiciled in Tennessee, may audit courses at any state-supported college or university without paying tuition charges, maintenance fees, student activity fees or registration fees; however, this privilege may be limited or denied by the college or university on an individual classroom basis according to space availability.